-No one knows for sure why the sky changes color before a tornado or severe thunderstorm.
-But there are a couple of theories that suggest what creates the strange greenish-yellow color that (sometimes) precedes a storm.
+Experts don’t agree on why the sky changes color before a tornado or severe thunderstorm.
+At least two theories suggest what might be the reason for the strange greenish-yellow color that (sometimes) precedes a storm.

-To understand the first theory, you’ve got to picture mountains.
-Mountains in the distance often look a deepening blue.
-That blue color stems from the scattering of light by air molecules – it’s the same reason the sky looks blue.
-Some experts think that, before a thunderstorm, golden-reddish light from the sun low in the sky and a natural bluing effect of the air combine to create a green sky.
+Theory #1.
+Because air molecules scatter light.
+To understand this first theory, try picturing mountains in the distance, which often look a deepening blue.
+That blue color stems from the scattering of light by air molecules.
+The same reason, scattered light, causes the sky to look blue.
+Now remember that the strongest storms tend to happen late in the day.
+Some experts think that, before a thunderstorm, golden-reddish light from a sun low in the sky – and a natural bluing effect of the air – combine to create a green sky.
 The storm provides a dark backdrop and offsets this greenish or yellowish hue.

 To sum up, the reason for green skies before a storm isn’t entirely known.
 But it is known that a greenish-yellow sky before a storm is common in some parts of the world, while totally absent in others.